-3.4.3 Salads have dressing provided separately or no salad dressing is offered
+3.4.4 Salads have dressing provided separately or no salad dressing is served: 1 point

-To achieve these points, don't pre-dress salads before serving.
+To achieve this point, don't pre-dress salads before serving.

 Salad dressings are often high in fat and can turn a healthy salad into an unhealthy high-fat dish.
-If you serve salad dressing, offering it separately gives pupils the choice of whether to add it and how much they would like.
+If you serve salad dressing, offering it separately gives patients the choice of whether to add it and how much they would like.